What's Chimichurri Sauce?

-Chimichurri sauce is a green sauce eaten as a condiment with grilled bbq’d meat that originated in Argentina and is popular in Uruguay, and now around the world.
-It’s also used as a marinade for your meat.
+This Chimichurri recipe is a green sauce eaten as a condiment with grilled bbq'd meat that originated in Argentina and is popular in Uruguay, and now around the world.
+It's most commonly made from parsley and can also be used as a marinade for your meat.
 Usually I eat Hren with my steak, which is a Russian condiment of beets and horseradish, but Chimichurri makes for a great fresh change, as condiments go!
-If you are curious, check out my Hren recipe here.

-Argentinian Chimichurri sauce is not to be confused with Chimichurri burger, which is a Dominican Republic pulled pork burger.
-This is not that!
-It’s a basic recipe that consists of parsley, garlic, oregano and vinegar, chopped finely and mixed together.
+This is a basic recipe that consists of parsley, garlic, oregano and vinegar, chopped finely and mixed together.
 You can use a food processor a blend everything together, which is a faster method.
 I prefer the original hand chopped method, which leaves some texture in the sauce.
+Plus I hate washing a food processor when it's faster to chop.

 - 1 cup firmly packed parsley de-stemmed